GIScience/openrouteservice-docs/docs/source/glossary.rst

 Glossary
 ========

-This is tho glossary where you can look up words or abbreviations you don't understand.

 .. glossary::
   :sorted:

   TMC
-  Traffic Message Channel
-    A road graph with real time traffic information to estimate the best route
+    The Traffic Message Channel (TMC) is a real time traffic information source in Germany which you may query within your route requests.

   API
-    An Interface
+    An Application Programming Interface.

   API-Key
-    A code of authorization passed in to an API request as a parameter that identifies the requester
+    A code of authorization passed within a request as a parameter indentifying the individual or company.

   Car
-  	This pathing will avoid footways and bicycle lanes and uses highways, streets and ways cars are allowed on
+  	This route preference prefers highways, streets and tracks which cars are allowed to drive on.

   Pedestrian
-  	This routing algorithm uses footways and tries to avoid highways
+  	This route preference prefers footpaths and tries to avoid highways.

   Bicycle
-  	Uses bicycle ways if available, can also use footpaths where bicycle is allowed and streets
+  	This route preference prefers bicycle lanes and dedicated bicycle tracks.
+It also may also consume footpaths and streets where bicycles are allowed.

   Wheelchair
-  	This algorithm uses footways and tries to use the smothest surface type.
-In addition stairs will be avoided
+  	This route preference prefers footways, avoids stairs and aims for the smoothest surface types.

   HeavyVehicle
-  	i dont know what kind of road this uses
+  	This route preference prefers roads attributed for heavy vehicles and lowers the default speed.

   Fastest
-  	The fastest route uses speed limits etc.....
+  	This weight aims to find the fastest route between points.

   Shortest
-  	The shortest route ...
+  	This weight aims to find the shortest route between points.

   Recommended
-  	This mode will include POIs to give you a trip to remember
+  	This weight aims to find a healthy mixture of the aforementioned weights Fastest and Shortest.

   BicycleMTB
-  MTB
-  	Mountainbike profile
+  	This route preference prefers bicycle lanes and dedicated bicycle tracks.
+It also may also consume footpaths and streets where bicycles are allowed.
+Additionally it prefers tracks and ways attributed especially to mountain bikes.

   BicycleRacer
-  Racer
-  	Racing bike profile
+  	This route preference prefers bicycle lanes and dedicated bicycle tracks.
+It also may also consume footpaths and streets where bicycles are allowed.
+Additionally it prefers bicycle paths however avoids rough surfaces.

   BicycleTouring
-  Touring
-  	Touring bike profile
+  	This route preference prefers bicycle lanes and dedicated bicycle tracks.
+It also may also consume footpaths and streets where bicycles are allowed.
+Additionally it prefers bicycle paths with attributes related to scenic environments.

   BicycleSafety
-  Safety
-  	safety profile
+  	This route preference prefers bicycle lanes and dedicated bicycle tracks.
+It also may also consume footpaths and streets where bicycles are allowed.
+Additionally it tries to avoid highways.

   Goods
-  	Goods profile
+  	This is a vehicle type of HeavyVehicle and prefers broad roads.

   Bus
-  	Bus profile
+  	This is a vehicle type of HeavyVehicle and prefers bus lanes.

   Agricultural
-  	Agricultural profile
+  	This is a vehicle type of HeavyVehicle and prefers agricultural tracks and roads.

   Foresty
-  	Foresty profile
+  	This is a vehicle type of HeavyVehicle and prefers forestry tracks and roads.

   Delivery
-  	Delivery profile

-.. this section needs revision
+  	This is a vehicle type of HeavyVehicle and prefers roads allowed for delivery.